Third Ward, Houston: Public schools

 The Texas Southern University/Houston Independent School District Charter Laboratory School is in Cuney Homes.
 The building housing Young Women's College Preparatory Academy (which formerly had the Contemporary Learning Center) is in the Third Ward area.
 DeBakey High School is also in the Third Ward area.
 Energy Institute High School is in the former Dodson Elementary School in East Downtown, which once served the Third Ward.

+The William A. Lawson Institute for Peace and Prosperity has a campus on Scott Street serving students from 6th to 8th grade at “The Lawson Academy”.
+The program has been led by Dr. Cheryl Lawson since 2006.
+The Lawson Academy is opening up an early childhood program at Regency Lofts serving 3 and 4 year olds starting fall of 2023.

 History of public schools

 Allan Turner of the Houston Chronicle said that the building now belonging to Ryan Middle School and formerly housing Yates High School served as an "educational anchor" for the Third Ward as many professionals in the Third Ward community such as educators, ministers, and lawyers received education in it.